emmt/LazyAlgebra.jl/docs/src/introduction.md

 `LazyAlgebra` provides a number of simple mappings.
-Creating new primitive mapping types (not by combining existing mappings as explained above) which benefit from the `LazyAlgebra` framework is as simple as declaring a new mapping sub-type of `Mapping` (or one of its abstract sub-types) and extending two methods `vcreate` and `apply!` specialized for the new mapping type.
+Creating new primitive mapping types (not by combining existing mappings as explained above) which benefit from the `LazyAlgebra` framework is as simple as declaring a new mapping sub-type of `Operator` (or one of its abstract sub-types) and extending two methods `vcreate` and `apply!` specialized for the new mapping type.
 For mode details, see [here](mappings.md).